ethan-fox/portfolio-backend/static/about.md

 _Senior Software Engineer, Streaming | March 2023 – Present_

-* Architect and produce business logic-heavy middleware for MLB’s flagship product, “MLB.tv”.
+* Architect and produce Enterprise middleware for MLB’s flagship product, “MLB.tv”.
 The distributed system is responsible for delivering live & on-demand baseball games, as well as other non- game video content.
 At peak, this system has delivered content to over 400,000 concurrent users with a p99 response time of 58 milliseconds.
 * Technical Product Owner and Lead Engineer for a suite of tools which allows Tier-0 technical support to perform incident resolution on backend systems.
 Also provides a cross-cutting interface for event auditing, health monitoring, disaster recovery, and lower environment testing.
 Reduced direct on-call Engineer intervention by 75% within 1 month of adoption, and 97% within 6 months.
 * Designed a server-driven client caching framework using GraphQL Subscriptions, allowing Frontend systems to display real-time data changes to users.
 Reduced programmatic polling to sensitive backend infrastructure by 99.99%, enabling system optimizations which allowed for 10% faster processing speed on business-critical operations.
 * Extended an existing event-driven distributed system to handle new Product domains, representing 300% more traffic and video content for a given day.
 Proposed & implemented infrastructure extensions to persistence layers and event-driven autoscaling (KEDA) in anticipation of elevated load.
 The upgraded system handles 165 peak writes per second to Elasticsearch, with a p99 of 15 seconds end-to-end processing time for video availability.